The Technology, Media and Telecommunications Review: USA

 The Children's Online Privacy Protection Act of 1998 restricts the ability of website operators to collect personal information from children under 13 years of age.
-The type of 'verifiable parental consent' that is required before collecting and using information provided by children under 13 is based upon a 'sliding scale' set forth in an FTC regulation that takes into account the manner in which the information is being collected and the uses to which the information will be put.
+The type of verifiable parental consent that is required before collecting and using information provided by children under 13 is based upon a sliding scale set forth in an FTC regulation that takes into account the manner in which the information is being collected and the uses to which the information will be put.
 While children under 13 can legally give out personal information with their parents' permission, many websites disallow underage children from using their services due to the regulatory burdens involved.

 Protection of personal data and privacy

 Notably, while updated and comprehensive privacy legislation has stalled at the federal level, certain states have pressed forward with privacy requirements of their own.
-For example, following on the enactment of the California Consumer Privacy Act in 2018 – which imposes far-reaching privacy obligations on a wide range of businesses doing business in California, including broadband service providers and internet platforms – the California attorney general's office issued regulations implementing the statute in June 2020.
+For example, following on from the enactment of the California Consumer Privacy Act in 2018 – which imposes far-reaching privacy obligations on a wide range of businesses doing business in California, including broadband service providers and internet platforms – the California attorney general's office issued regulations implementing the statute in June 2020.

 i Flexible spectrum use